-In a past iteration of the Valero Alamo Bowl website, co-wroker listed out my favorite restaurants and bars on a page she titled “Rick’s Picks.”
+A co-worker listed out my favorite restaurants and bars on a page on the Valero Alamo Bowl website she titled “Rick’s Picks.”

-The catchy name wasn’t worth the grief I got from friends for leaving their places off the list.
-We smartly updated the page to be called “Do It Like A Local.”
-This larger section now includes links to our Downtown Partners as well as separate Attractions, Nightlife, Restaurant and Shopping tabs.
+The catchy, self-serving name wasn’t worth the grief I got from friends for leaving their places off the list.
+The Bowl smartly updated the page to be called “Do It Like A Local.”

-However, my Mom still sends her monthly request to “Please email me your latest list of good places to eat so i can give it (insert random friend’s name I’ve never heard of) who is planning a trip to San Antonio?”
-That is a testament to San Antonio’s desirability as a visitor destination and the exploding culinary scene.
+However, my Mom frequently asks me to “Please email your list of the best places to eat so I can give it (insert random friend’s name I’ve never heard of) who is planning a trip to San Antonio.”
+That is a testament to San Antonio’s desirability as a visitor destination as well as our burgeoning culinary scene.

-So for fans coming in for the Valero Alamo Bowl, check out our Do It Like A Local, Bowl Week Itinerary and Valero Alamo Bowl Game Day Guide sections of the bowl website.
-However, both visitors and locals might want to also keep the below list of restaurants and bars handy.
 A big part of San Antonio’s charm is its authenticity and always improving downtown.
-Thus, this list features unique places close to downtown that my wife and I highly recommend.
+Thus, this list features links to unique places close to downtown that my wife and I recommend.

 Restaurants Walkable From Major Downtown Hotels:

 Maverick Texas Brasserie

 Restaurants around Midtown/The Historic Pearl (2 miles)